TGLF-WINN: Data-Efficient Deep Learning Surrogate for Turbulent Transport Modeling in Fusion: Experimental Results

-To further analyze performance on \textbf{removed outliers}, we plot heatmaps (prediction vs. ground truth) for the removed entries in Figure~\ref{fig:sparse:outlier}.
+To further analyze performance on outliers, we evaluate models that were trained on the unfiltered \MaPert~dataset, and then plot heatmaps (prediction vs. TGLF target) for the subset of the test set flagged as outliers by the MAD filter in Figure~\ref{fig:sparse:outlier}.
 Most outliers exhibit high flux magnitudes, consistent with the MAD filtering mechanism. \ours~demonstrates closer alignment to the diagonal, particularly in the high-magnitude range, showcasing the effectiveness of the innovations: range-squashing and regularization introduced.